 45 Lispenard Street, NYC 10013

-The Untitled Space is pleased to present a benefit group exhibition in support of Art4Equality featuring a revolving show of artworks throughout the month of January 2020 that will raise funds for the initiative presenting gender equality themed exhibitions and public art.
+The Untitled Space is pleased to present a benefit group exhibition in support of Art4Equality featuring a revolving show of artworks throughout the month of January 2020 that will raise funds for the initiative presenting equality themed exhibitions and public art.

 Bidding Opens January 30 @ 12pm EST